Here is the vlog.

 🔥 Git Cases for Vlog (Before = Branch First, After = File First) 🔥

-📝 Case 1: File Created in main
+📝 Case 1: File Created in main, Then Switch to new-branch (Untracked File)

 - Before: Branch created first → File created later.